Letterbook/Letterbook/readme.md

 ## Contributing

-This project is still in the very early stages, but we would love to have more contributors.
-This is a project built *for* the community, and it should also be built *by* the community.
-Unfortunately, things probably aren't established enough yet that someone could jump in without guidance.
-But, we would be happy to provide that guidance!
-Please reach out here on github, or on the fediverse.
+There are many ways to contribute if you're interested.
+It's a lot more than just code.
+Experience in these areas would be particularly helpful, right now.

+1. User experience research
+2. Trust and safety advice
+3. Visual design
+4. Web UI code
+5. Backend C# code
+6. Project management
+7. Technical communication

-1. The best way to get a sense of what's planned and in-progress is to look through [our main project board, Single User Preview](https://github.com/orgs/Letterbook/projects/5/views/2)
+And this list will only grow over time.
+To get a sense of what's planned and in-progress look through [our main project board, Single User Preview](https://github.com/orgs/Letterbook/projects/5/views/2).
+Look over the [Contributing Guide](./CONTRIBUTING.md).
+And please reach out to let us know you're interested in the project.
-2. After that, please have a look at the [Contributing Guide](./CONTRIBUTING.md)

 ## History